 Gently place the desk facing down on a soft surface so it doesn't get any scratches or scrapes.

-Begin assembling the legs of the desk by connecting the feet to the legs and the crossbars.
+Begin assembling the adjustable legs for desk by connecting the feet to the legs and the crossbars.

 As soon as you have assembled the legs, put them on top of the desktop and line them up with the crossbars and the pre-drilled holes.
 If there are no pre-drilled holes, you may have to measure and drill them in by yourself to attach the base.